spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 *Zone descriptions*
 1. Coracoid process
-2. Superior half of the gelnoid cavity
+2. Superior half of the glenoid cavity
 3. Inferior half of the glenoid cavity
-4. Acromial end and axillary third of the spine
+4. Acromial end and axillary/lateral third of the spine
-5. Axillary third of the squamous portion and spine, including the neck and the area inferior to the coracoid process
+5. Axillary/lateral third of the squamous portion and spine, including the neck and the area inferior to the coracoid process
 6. Middle third of the supraspinous fossa
-7. Axillary half of the squamous portion inferior to the spine, including the infraspinous fossa
+7. Axillary/lateral half of the squamous portion inferior to the spine, including the infraspinous fossa
 8. Vertebral third of the squamous portion and spine, including the attachment for M. rhomboideus major and suprasprinous fossa
 9. Vertebral half of the squamous portion inferior to the spine, including the infraspinous fossa